 Nuclear weapons are arguably the most totally destructive weapon ever conceived of by our species.
 Even now, years after the Cold War ended, they continue to menace our world with irreversible and utter devastation.
 But there has been only one nation on the planet which has actually detonated not one but two nuclear bombs on two cities, incinerating thousands of civilians in a micro-second and killing nearly 130,000 women, children and men.
 The United States did this in spite of evidence that Japan was already in ruins and was perhaps ready to surrender.
 Borrowing tactics from other imperial entities in history, it was most likely an effort to send a message of dominance to another rising power, Soviet Russia.

 At its heart the nature of empire is to see itself as noble.
 Edward Said observed: “Every empire, however, tells itself and the world that it is unlike all other empires, that its mission is not to plunder and control but to educate and liberate.”
-Said understood that the role of these myths were obscure its supremacist character.
+Said understood that the role of these myths were to obscure its supremacist character.
 Its atrocities can always be justified via empty slogans like “freedom” and “democracy,” or the lie of “humanitarian military intervention.”
 The disease of nationalism convinces the public of its virtuous intentions.
 And “the nationalist”, as George Orwell noted: “not only does not disapprove of atrocities committed by his own side, but he has a remarkable capacity for not even hearing about them.”

 In the years following the second world war the United States launched an aggressive assault on the Korean peninsula completely leveling Pyongyang in a war that took the lives of hundreds of thousands of people, mostly civilians.
 The growing American super power also tested its nukes out on the once pristine Marshall Islands and its indigenous population in the Pacific, forever poisoning the land and causing untold misery for generations.
 It exposed its own soldiers and citizens to the detrimental effects of radiation from nuclear tests in the Nevada desert from 1951 and 1957.
 It dropped napalm and Agent Orange on Southeast Asia, and carpet bombed entire regions.
 During the Gulf War in the 1990s the US exposed hundreds of thousands of soldiers to nerve gas which continues to cause suffering today.
 More recently the Pentagon has admitted that it used depleted uranium in Iraq and Syria, causing horrific birth defects and cancer.
 It did all of this with the noblest of intentions, or so we have been told.